 The potential of reducing emissions by increasing active transportation is undeniable.
 The 2017 National Household Transportation Survey found that 21.4% of all vehicle trips were one mile or less.
-With VMT on the rise throughout California, pedestrian-first policies and investments can significantly reduce VMT, particularly for shorter trips that can be easily completed through active transportation modes.
-Active transportation can also provide important benefits from improved health as a result of regular physical activity and cost-savings for residents.
+With VMT on the rise throughout California, pedestrian-first policies and investments can significantly reduce VMT, particularly for shorter trips that can be easily completed by active transportation.
+Active transportation also provides important benefits from improved health to transportation cost savings for residents.